 Polarization The ALMA receivers measure the two directions of linear polarization separately.
 When later processed by the correlator, the polarizations may be combined to give greater sensitivity, effectively "doubling" the bandwidth (dual polarization).
 Alternatively, one polarization may be discarded in order to double the number of channels over the requested bandwidth, yielding much greater spectral resolution.
 A third option is to use the polarization information to obtain the full Stokes parameters in order to measure the polarization of the source.
-A limited full Stokes capability will be available in Cycle 4; see the Proposals for details (link p.
+A limited full Stokes capability will be available in Cycle 5; see the Proposer's Guide in the Call for Proposals for details (link p.
 37).